kais0ng/AlgorithmExercise/README.md

 AlgorithmExercise
 =================

-The project, aimed at collecting classical algorithm questions, is developed by KaiSong. when seeing a interesting question, i will implement with Java.
+The project, aimed at collecting classical algorithm questions, is developed by KaiSong. when seeing a interesting question, he will implement with Java.